Finding Balance In A World of Paranoia: A Guide To Overcoming Fearful, Anxious, And Paranoid Thoughts

 The media has often had a role in stoking fear and anxiety among the public.
 Further, instant global communication has given the media extensive reach and great influence.
 The conspiracy theories, the organized movements, and the real and imagined activities of government agencies can seem more present than ever.

-It may help to take an occasional hiatus from the media so that you can give yourself an emotional break from sources of paranoia.
-One study published in Cyberpsychology, Behavior, and Social Networking shows that even a one-week break from social media can reduce symptoms of anxiety and improve well-being.
-The news and social media may be trying to sway you, but that doesn’t necessarily have to lead to fear or anxiety.
+It may help to take an occasional hiatus from the media so that you can give yourself an emotional break from common sources of paranoia.
+One study published in Cyberpsychology, Behavior, and Social Networking suggests that even a one-week break from social media can reduce symptoms of anxiety and improve well-being.

 Getty